EJOweb/ejo-simple-testimonials/README.md

 - Add setting to change itemReviewed name.
 Currently it's the Site Title.
 - Consider to change itemReviewed type from Organization to LocalBusiness
   - Then Google forces to also use image and advices address, priceRange and telephone

+### Localbusiness built in or built around?
+Should it be like:
+- LocalBusiness
+  - Business-info
+  - AggregateRating

+or
+- AggregateRating
+  - itemReviewed: localBusiness
+    - Business-info